-Our virtual school for looked after and previously looked after children is part of the Education Vulnerable Groups Achievement and Access Service (EVGAAS).
+Our virtual school for children in care and previously in care is part of the Education Vulnerable Groups Achievement and Access Service (EVGAAS).
 The team is based at the Professional Development Centre in Norwich.

-The role of the virtual school is to promote the education of all Norfolk’s looked after children and young people, wherever they may be placed.
+The role of the virtual school is to promote the education of all Norfolk’s children and young people in care, wherever they may be placed.
 The team is the statutory lead (Children and Families Act 2014) and will support and challenge:

 - Us - the local authority